Last Updated on

 Drowning Is The Number Two Cause Of Backcountry Deaths

-Backpacker Magazine reports that deaths on frozen lakes and in white water rivers were the second leading cause of death in wilderness fatalities.
+Backpacker Magazine reports that deaths on frozen lakes and in white water rivers were the second leading cause of death in wilderness survival situations.

 Most victims are said to be white water paddlers or rafters and then right behind that group are hikers who fall into rivers while making a crossing.